 Brock mentions that when he heard he would be playing poker with "Ash Williams", he was expecting a girl.
 Ash says he's been getting a lot of that lately for some reason.

-There are smooth jazz versions of the Venture Bros. theme song, "No Vacancy" (it's a little difficult to recognize but it's there) and "Short Change Hero" by The Heavy- the opening song for Borderlands 2.
+There are smooth jazz versions of the Venture Bros. theme song, "No Vacancy" (it's a little difficult to recognize but it's there), "Short Change Hero" by The Heavy (the opening song for Borderlands 2), and even the title theme to Army of Darkness.

 In another conversation, Brock asks Sam if he ever considered fighting with a blade.
 Sam mentions he did, with an axe, but that lead to confusion when people kept calling him "Sam Axe".
 Ash thinks that name is dumb.